Guerrilla warfare: History

 The Algerian Revolution of 1954 started with a handful of Algerian guerrillas.
 Primitively armed, the guerrillas fought the French for over eight years.
 This remains a prototype for modern insurgency and counterinsurgency, terrorism, torture, and asymmetric warfare prevalent throughout the world today.
 In South Africa, African National Congress (ANC) members studied the Algerian War, prior to the release and apotheosis of Nelson Mandela; in their intifada against Israel, Palestinian fighters have sought to emulate it.
 Additionally, the tactics of Al-Qaeda closely resemble those of the Algerians.

-The Mukti Bahini (Bengali: মুক্তিবাহিনী, translates as 'freedom fighters', or liberation army), also known as the Bangladesh Forces, was the guerrilla resistance movement consisting of the Bangladeshi military, paramilitary and civilians during the Bangladesh Liberation War that transformed East Pakistan into Bangladesh in 1971.
-An earlier name Mukti Fauj was also used.